Unified Micromechanics Theory of Composites: Estimation of a set of surrogate operators

-To the best of the author's knowledge, the analysis of composite materials (CMs) subjected to a forcing term with compact support was first explored in \cite{Buryachenko`2023} and \cite{Buryachenko`2023a}, where this issue was framed as a highly specific example of the interaction between nonlocal effects, driven by the distinct material and field scale $a, i_{\delta}, B^b$.
-However, it has now become clear that the systematic application of a forcing term with compact support, as articulated in (\ref{2.4}) \cite{Buryachenko`2023} and \cite{Buryachenko`2023a} (and further explored in \cite{Buryachenko`2024b}, \cite{Buryachenko`2024c}, \cite{Silling`et`2024}), far exceeds its initial role as a mere specialized loading scenario for composite materials.
+\sffamily {\bf Comment 9.2} To the best of the author's knowledge, the analysis of composite materials (CMs) subjected to a forcing term with compact support was first explored in \cite{{Buryachenko2023},{Buryachenko2023a}}, where this issue was framed as a highly specific example of the interaction between nonlocal effects, driven by the distinct material and field scale $a, l_{\delta}, B^b$.
+However, it has now become clear that the systematic application of a forcing term with compact support, as articulated in (\ref{2.4}) \cite{{Buryachenko2023},{Buryachenko2023a}} (and further explored in \cite{{Buryachenko2024b},{Buryachenko2025},{Jafarzadehet2024},{Sillinget2024},{Yuet2024}}), far exceeds its initial role as a mere specialized loading scenario for composite materials.
 This methodology has evolved into a formidable and highly versatile framework for probing nonlocal effects in CMs, unlocking new dimensions in the study of heterogeneous media.
 When integrated with the RVE, the forcing term (\ref{2.4}) emerges as an indispensable element in advancing the application of LM and NN techniques, facilitating the construction of surrogate operators within the powerful context of the PM.
-This marks a transformative leap, pushing the boundaries of traditional micromechanics to a more sophisticated and adaptable paradigm capable of addressing complex material behaviors with unprecedented precision and scalability.
+This marks a transformative leap, pushing the boundaries of traditional micromechanics to a more sophisticated and adaptable paradigm capable of addressing complex material behaviors with unprecedented precision and scalability. \rmfamily